Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-05-05-CHARAGRAM_Embedding_Words and_Sentences_via_Character_n-grams.md

 ---

-This is a brief summary of paper for me to study and arrange it, [CHARAGRAM: Embedding Words and Sentences via Character n-grams.
-Wieting et al. EMNLP 2016](https://www.aclweb.org/anthology/D16-1157/) I read and studied.
+This is a brief summary of paper for me to study and arrange it, [CHARAGRAM: Embedding Words and Sentences via Character n-grams (Wieting et al., EMNLP 2016)](https://www.aclweb.org/anthology/D16-1157/) I read and studied.
 {% include MathJax.html %}

 This paper propose character embedding for word, sentence similarity and tagging problem.